camwestwood/xapi/common_structures.md

 The following sections describe common patterns used across several of the recipes.
 Wherever a recipe refers to a "common entity identifier", the example given in the recipe follows one of the patterns given on this page.

-## Actor.A
+## ActorA
-Common entity identifier:  Actor.A
+Common entity identifier:  ActorA

 This entity is required across all recipes in the Jisc profile.